hpeinar/booman/README.md

 ==
 <strong>v0.6 (upcoming)</strong>
 - map generation is now seeded using David Bau's script (see credits)
+- Player no longer spawns on top of a wall.
+There is still a chance to get stuck, but it's reaaaaaly low.
+- Spritesheet is now pre-loaded

 <strong>v0.5</strong>
 - introduced camera.
 Board size is currently 60 * 60 tiles to test camera out